wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 `flags`, and two type-dependent objects.
 Both `name` and `alias` are the names that can be used as the option key.
 The type-dependent objects, namely `interface` and `data`, define the data storage of the configuration value and the interface functions for setting, getting, and initializing the configuration options.
+In particular, the `data` object contains a pointer to the location that the configuration value should be written to after they are read.
+It also contains the default value of the configuration in the case it is not explicitly given.

+The `configs` table is just an array of `struct standardConfig` objects where configurable options are defined using the pre-defined macros.
+The macros are straightforward to use and the existing table is a good reference.

 ## Data Structures